AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 *   An error is generated when providing null as a value to an optional field.
 NPR-24397
 *   WSDL invoking is failing when element has different namespace other than global namespace.
 NPR-24281
-*   \[FDM WSDL\] Getting DermisException: Excepted list data in case of property type array.
+*   &lsqb;FDM WSDL&rsqb; Getting DermisException: Excepted list data in case of property type array.
 NPR-24265
-*   \[FDM WSDL\] Getting DermisException: java.lang.Exception: createSOAPParam: Invalid Params.
+*   &lsqb;FDM WSDL&rsqb; Getting DermisException: java.lang.Exception: createSOAPParam: Invalid Params.
 NPR-24264
-*   \[FDM Client SDK\] Unable to do testing of pre/post preprocessor and custom submit action.
+*   &lsqb;FDM Client SDK&rsqb; Unable to do testing of pre/post preprocessor and custom submit action.
 Hotfix for CQ-4238469
 *   Fixes for Javadoc issues in Dermis.
 Hotfix for CQ-4244250
 *   Enhanced input in Web Services Description Language (WSDL).
 Hotfix for CQ-4244133
 *   Basic authentication testing for WSDL results in different error for same configuration in AEM 6.3 and AEM 6.4.
 Hotfix for CQ-4244132